-While ARM Streamline provides a large variety of target information, sometimes you require extra context to decipher exactly what the target is doing at certain instances.
-Streamline Annotate provides a facility for you to add this context to Streamline.
+While ARM Streamline provides a large variety of target information, sometimes you might require extra context.
+Streamline Annotate lets you add color coded, timestamped annotations to your code.

 The Streamline Annotate feature works in a similar way to

-of console output, annotate statements populate the Log view and place framing overlays
+but instead of console output, annotate statements populate the Log view and place

 Annotation groups and channels